Amber Cup Tournament: History

 In the early years of its formation, the tournament was for amateur clubs or teams from the lower divisions of Polish football.
 The organisers wanted to mix sport with football and create an event of "great fun".
 As the Amber Cup was getting more popular bigger teams accepted invitations to compete in the tournament.
 Wisła Kraków was one of the first "big" teams to take part in the tournament, and won it in 2010.
 As Gdańsk and Gdynia were not too far from Słupsk it was a plan to invite one of the teams to take part in the near future to gain popularity with a bigger following in future events.
-Lechia Gdańsk first took part in 2011, and featured in every tournament from 2011–2018.
+Lechia Gdańsk first took part in 2011, and featured in every tournament from 2011 to 2018.

 The Amber Cup is not just for the big teams, while the tournament grew, it saw a mix of amateur teams facing professional players.
 In 2012, 2014 and 2015 it was an amateur team which came out on top and won the tournament.
 In 2016 the venue for the tournament was moved from Słupsk to the Ergo Arena in Gdańsk.
 The new arena had a capacity of 15,000 and was the perfect place to see the tournament grow further in popularity.
 Since the move to Gdańsk, fewer amateur teams have been invited, with more teams from Northern Poland taking part which play in the second or third tiers.
 As the tournament got more competitive the bigger teams started taking more established senior players from their squad, instead of the younger or second-team players which used to take part in the tournament.

 In January 2019 the Amber Cup was left out of the Ergo Arenas calendar.
 Tournament organisers announced that the tournament had been cancelled for 2019 & 2020, with the organisers using those two years to prepare for a better organised and greater advertised tournament.
 At the time it was unknown whether the Amber Cup would continue, albeit with a different format, or whether a new tournament will take its place.

 Despite the future of the Amber Cup being uncertain, the tournament returned in 2020 with a new location in Gliwice.
 It was the first tournament since its early creation not to include any professional teams.
-The tournament was also the first of its kind to include a women’s match, involving a game between Team Kiedrzynek and Team Pajor.
+The tournament was also the first of its kind to include a women's match, involving a game between Team Kiedrzynek and Team Pajor.